 The TRT (token rotation timer) timer counts the time between receipt of tokens.
 When the ring is operational, the initial value of TRT is the result of the claim process and is stored in the TNEG (negotiated TRT) register.
-The Target Token Rotation Timer (TTRT) defines how often a station on the ring needs to receive a token.
-If the time counted by the TRT between the receipt of tokens exceeds the target token rotation time currently in use by the network, then the token is considered to be late.
+TRT defines how often a station on the ring needs to receive a token.
+If the time counted by the TRT between the receipt of tokens exceeds the token rotation time currently in use by the network, then the token is considered to be late.
 If TRT expires twice before a token is received, then network recovery (claim) action is initiated.

-Once TTRT is negotiated and a token has been received, synchronous frames (S-frames) can be transmitted until the expiration of the TMSYNC timer which is loaded with a preset synchronous-transmission period.
+Once TTRT is negotiated and a token has been received, synchronous frames (S-frames) can be transmitted until the expiration of a preset synchronous-transmission period.
 This period is set by the node processor and defines the total amount of synchronous transmission time to be available during any token period.